Air quality safe after Valero facility emissions incident in Texas City

 Recommended Videos

 Officials stressed there is no threat to the general public.
-Texas City Fire Department, Valero, and CTEH crews are at the scene and report that monitoring equipment has not detected SO2 in the community.
+Texas City Fire Department, Valero, and CTEH crews responded to the scene on Saturday.

 Residents can stay informed and track air quality in real time using the city’s situational awareness tools.